Alabama Republican wants to stop people on food stamps from owning cars — but expects them to get jobs

 Nothing in the capital city of Tripoli hints that Libya is in the throes of a civil war.

 Still, an advance car equipped with a signal jammer that is supposed to block the detonation of any remote controlled explosives drives ahead of the foreign minister’s motorcade.
-And there are only […]
+And there are only a few […]

 Read the Full Article